Expat Exchange

 When we asked about emergency services, members in India wrote:

 "Within 10 miles.
 Mostly private.
 The service is good.
 Hospital in India (Hyderabad) are usually crowded.
 Most hospitals have ambulance service and emergency care available.
 Quality of care varies a lot from one hospital to the other.
 Check out local hospitals where expats go.
-Most likely their care quality is good even though they may be a bit more expensive," commented one expat living in India.
+Most likely their care quality is good even though they may be a bit more expensive," wrote one expat.

 Will I need to travel to see a specialist?

 "India is home to many cities and areas that provide a wide selection of medical specialists.
 The country has a large and highly established network of health care providers, making it easy to access quality care in cities such as Delhi, Mumbai, Bangalore, Hyderabad, and Chennai.
 Additionally, many of the smaller towns in India, such as Patna, Lucknow, Jaipur, and Pune, offer specialized medical care as well.
-The best cities to visit for specialist care are often those with the most established hospitals, such as the All India Institute of Medical Sciences (AIIMS) in Delhi and the Tata Memorial Hospital in Mumbai," wrote one expat.
+The best cities to visit for specialist care are often those with the most established hospitals, such as the All India Institute of Medical Sciences (AIIMS) in Delhi and the Tata Memorial Hospital in Mumbai," remarked one expat in India.

 Are common prescription medications available in India?